stephenkilpatrick/cardnspeak/README.md

 > user: pi
 > password: raspberry

+First, open [raspi-config](https://www.raspberrypi.org/documentation/configuration/raspi-config.md) and make the following changes:

+> Boot Options -> Desktop/CLI -> Console Autologon (required)
+> Boot Options -> Wait for Network to Boot -> No (optional, but changing this will speed up boot time)
+> Advanced Options -> Audio -> Force 3.5mm (optional, but if the Raspberry Pi cannot automatically detect the audio plug, the device will not work)

-First, get git and download the scripts that will do the bulk of the work setting up the Raspberry Pi:
+Next, get git and download the scripts that will do the bulk of the work setting up the Raspberry Pi:

 > sudo apt-get install git
 > git clone https://github.com/stephenkilpatrick/cardnspeak.git